Your rights as a worker in Croatia: Guide for 2024

 If you are fired, you can only get severance pay if you were fired for a business-related reason like downsizing of the company or your position is no longer needed.
 In cases like these, the employer is forbidden from hiring someone in the same role for a period of 6 months after you are let go.

-Now that you are familiar with your fundamental rights as a worker, don’t hold your tongue if your rights are being violated at work.
-Unfortunately, the violation of worker’s rights is widespread in Croatia.
+Now that you know your fundamental rights as a worker, don’t hold your tongue if your rights are being violated at work.
+Unfortunately, the violation of workers’ rights is widespread in Croatia.
 One of the best ways to change that is to fight back against any violations.

-However, it is important to know that there are specific procedures and time limits associated with escalating an issue [Read: What to do if your rights as a worker are violated by your employer].
+However, it is important to know that there are specific procedures and time limits associated with escalating an issue.
 If you don’t follow the procedure or deadlines, then you will lose your rights, so act quickly.

 Damn the man!